talestsp/football-match-prediction/README.md

   * [HomeFactorAnalysis.ipynb](notebooks/HomeFactorAnalysis.ipynb)

 # Data Types
-* Schema
+### Schema
-  * All data types can be found here: data/schema.json
+All data types can be found here: data/schema.json
-* Parsing
+### Parsing
-  * Datetime columns has been loaded as DateType
+Datetime columns has been loaded as DateType
-  * Boolean data types that we originally filled with 1 and 0 were parsed to True and False
+Boolean data types that we originally filled with 1 and 0 were parsed to True and False

 # Train, Test and Validation split
 The adopted strategy for splitting train and validation datasets can be found at [SplitData.ipynb](notebooks/SplitData.ipynb) notebook.
 As the test dataset represents a slice made in time, the validation dataset was splitted in the same way.
 The 20% most recent data from training was partitioned to validation dataset.
+Then, there are three datasets here: `train_train`, `train_valid` and `test`.

 # New Feature: team_mood_diff
 The teams' rating for the current match is missing, may ratings from previous matches be useful?